Kitware/dive/docs/Deployment-Docker-Compose.md

 docker-compose up -d
 ```

 VIAME server will be running at [http://localhost:8010](http://localhost:8010/).
-The default username/password is `admin:letmein`.
+You should see a page that looks like this.
+The default username and password is `admin:letmein`.

 ![Login Page](images/General/login.png)

 ## Production deployment

-If you have a server with a **domain name** and a **public-facing IP address**, you should be able to use our production deployment configuration.
-This is the way we deploy on https://viame.kitware.com.
+If you have a server with a **public-facing IP address** and a **domain name** that points to it, you should be able to use our production deployment configuration.
+This is the way we deploy viame.kitware.com.

-* It is updated on a schedule by `containrrr/watchtower` using automated image builds from docker hub (above).
+* `containrrr/watchtower` updates the running containers on a schedule using automated image builds from docker hub (above).
-* It includes `linuxserver/duplicati` for nighly backups.
+* `linuxserver/duplicati` is included to schedule nightly backups, but must be manually configured.

-You should scale the girder server up to an appropriate number.
+You should scale the girder web server up to an appropriate number.
 This stack will automatically load-balance across however many instances you bring up.

 ```bash
 # Continuing from above, modify .env again to include the production variables